joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6347277/2025/05/11/hamburg-pitch-invasion-fans/

 **Zelensky Demands Cease-Fire Before Agreeing to Putin’s Call for Direct Talks**\
-`Ukraine’s leader is pushing for an immediate truce as European leaders say they would impose new sanctions on Moscow if the Russian president refused.`\
+`Ukraine’s president is pushing for an immediate truce.
+European leaders have said they will would impose new sanctions on Moscow if Russia’s president does not accept.`\
 https://nytimes.com/2025/05/11/world/europe/ukraine-russia-ceasefire-talks-putin-zelensky.html

 **Was Game 3 between Capitals and Hurricanes ugly?
 Don't worry about it**\